 16. Magnesium Hydroxide

-It might be the simplest of at home remedies for acne and blackheads, but eating a healthy diet can go a long way to curing your acne problems.
+It might be the simplest of at home remedies for acne and blackheads, but following a proper diet and living a healthy lifestyle can go a long way to curing your acne problems.
 Drinking plenty of water, eating fresh fruits and vegetables, and reducing your intake of sugar and alcohol can significantly improve the look and feel of your skin.

 Know Your Skin